woodystock/learner-materials-react-props-and-state/activities/activity-5.md

 How do we make each card show information for each individual cat?

-# Step 1 - Pass Props

-Just like a Ma and Pa cats pass properties (like silky fur and floofy tails) down to their kitty offspring we need to pass our cat data object's properties down to our cat card.
+Just like Ma and Pa cats pass properties (like silky fur and floofy tails) down to their kitty offspring, we need to pass our cat data object's properties down to our cat card.

 We do this using Props!
 Short for..